University of Toronto St. George: Transportation

+St. George station is the second-busiest in the Toronto subway system, serving a combined total of passengers per day in and located near the north-central portion of the campus.
+It has a non-staffed entrance in the Ontario Institute for Studies in Education (OISE) building.

+Parking on the campus is limited.
+There is an underground parking garage located at the Rotman School of Management building on St. George Street and the Landmark Garage underneath King's College Circle, the latter of which was completed in 2024 and maintains 48 electric vehicle charging stations.

+The campus is also served by the UTM Shuttle Bus, which runs all week between Wetmore Hall and the Instructional Centre at the University of Toronto Mississauga (UTM).

+Students' unions

 Full-time undergraduate students at the St. George campus are represented by the University of Toronto Students' Union (UTSU), which is also the largest student union at the university.
 Student representative bodies also exist at the various colleges, academic faculties and departments.
-The Association of Part-time Undergraduate Students and the Graduate Students' Union are tri-campus bodies representing part-time undergraduates and postgraduate students respectively.
+The Association of Part-time Undergraduate Students (APUS) and the University of Toronto Graduate Students' Union (UTGSU) are tri-campus bodies which represent part-time undergraduates and postgraduate students, respectively.